 “We’re in the middle of an obvious [trend] right now: machine learning and artificial intelligence.
 Over the past decades computers have broadly automated tasks that programmers could describe with clear rules and algorithms.
 Modern machine learning techniques now allow us to do the same for tasks where describing the precise rules is much harder.
 At Amazon, we’ve been engaged in the practical application of machine learning for many years now.
 Some of this work is highly visible: our autonomous Prime Air delivery drones; the Amazon Go convenience store that uses machine vision to eliminate checkout lines; and Alexa our cloud-based AI assistant.
 (We still struggle to keep Echo in stock, despite our best efforts.
 A high-quality problem, but a problem.
 We’re working on it.)
 But much of what we do with machine learning happens beneath the surface.
 Machine learning drives our algorithms for demand forecasting, product search ranking, product and deals recommendations, merchandising placements, fraud detection, translations, and much more.
 Though less visible, much of the impact of machine learning will be of this type – quietly but meaningfully improving core operations.
 Inside AWS, we’re excited to lower the costs and barriers to machine learning and AI so organizations of all sizes can take advantage of these advanced techniques.“

 Bezos also mentions “quieter” machine learning and AI products working in the background.
-Amazon owes development of Alexa hardware to Lab126 and many of its early recommendation algorithms to A9, both of which are secretive divisions Amazon started in Silicon Valley.
-These bold bets on skunkworks teams have ended up paying off big, and the fruits of their labor are now front-and-center in Amazon’s computing strategy.
+Amazon owes the development of Alexa hardware to Lab126 and many of its early recommendation algorithms to A9, both of which are secretive divisions in Silicon Valley.
+These bold bets on skunkworks teams have ended up paying off big, and the fruits of these labors are now front-and-center in Amazon’s computing strategy.

 Of course, as everything becomes more digitized, applying AI to more novel areas like healthcare could create new breakthroughs.
-Amazon’s investment in genomics startup GRAIL was a vote of confidence in the area, and Amazon recently workedwith Merck to make an Alexa skill for diabetes patients to check glucose levels.
-(Already, healthcare is one of the hottest areas for AI startups.)
+Amazon’s investment in genomics startup GRAIL was a vote of confidence in the area, while outside of Amazon, healthcare is already one of the hottest areas for AI startups.

-Being that AWS is the go-to place for anything big data-related means Amazon is well-positioned to pivot once AI has its watershed moment.
-AI is at peak hype in the startup world currently, but from Bezos’ words it seems that AI could likely be Amazon’s next pillar, up there with Prime and AWS.
+With AWS being the go-to place for anything big data-related, Amazon is well-positioned to pivot once AI has its watershed moment.
+While AI is certainly heating up in the startup world, Bezos’ words seem to suggest that AI could also be Amazon’s next pillar, up there with Prime and AWS.

-AWS’ genesis was a result of Amazon overhauling its own internal capacity for cloud services.
-This allowed startups to migrate from expensive server hardware and software which represented a fixed cost to a variable cost based on usage, and it played no small part in the new wave of startups that flourished in the aftermath including present-day unicorns like Palantir and Slack.
+AWS began as a result of Amazon overhauling its own internal capacity for cloud services.
+Repurpose as a service for external clients, AWS allowed startups to migrate from expensive server hardware and software.
+Subsequently, Amazon AWS played no small part in the new wave of startups that flourished in the aftermath, including present-day unicorns like Palantir and Slack.